+\textbf{Note that $e^{ge}_{jk}$ is the generalized strain tensor; $S_{jklm}$ is the compliance tensor and the symmetry of its indices is used in the above derivations. }

-In the following analyzes, it is shown that, beginning with the constitutive equations for the direct effects, the law of conservation of energy leads to the constitutive equations for the converse effects directly and furthermore, discussion on the conversion of energies becomes straightforward.
-Note that, again, $\epsilon_{ij}$ and $\mu_{ij}$ are assumed to be diagonal tensors.
-Beginning with the work done by the electric field,
+\textbf{However, using elastic strains, i.e., $e_{jk}$, as independent variables helps to yield straightforward physical interpretations for each term in the derivations below.
+Thus, in the following analyzes, the constitutive equations (\ref{eq:di}), (\ref{eq:bi}), and (\ref{eq:pe}) are used; furthermore, it is shown that, beginning with the constitutive equations for the direct effects, the law of conservation of energy leads to the constitutive equations for the converse effects directly; finally and most importantly, discussion on the conversion of energies becomes straightforward.}